martinpeck/martinpeck.github.io/_posts/2016-03-02-plinky-short-urls.markdown

 ---
 layout: post
-title:  "plinky - A Short URL Web App written in Python"
+title:  "plinky - A bit like Bitly"
 date:   2016-04-02 00:00:00
 excerpt: I got fed up with Bitly and wrote something of my own.
 category: blog